-Both SERS and PSERS have recently announced strong investment returns - 16.4 percent for SERS for calendar year 2006 and 22.93 percent for PSERS in fiscal year 2007.
-Three years of top-decile investment returns have reduced the forecast fiscal year 2013 contribution rate for both systems.
-The projected fiscal year 2013 contribution rate for SERS has been reduced from 19.8 percent of payroll, based on the 2003 valuation and assuming no future supplemental annuity adjustments, to 9.5 percent of payroll, based on the 2006 valuation and accounting for the permanent minimum contribution floors established by Act 8.
-With respect to PSERS, the projected fiscal year 2013 employer contribution has been reduced from 27.7 percent of payroll, based on the 2003 valuation, to 12.4 percent of payroll, based on the latest projection.
-Under current law and using such assumptions, Commonwealth contributions for PSERS could decrease from \$452 million in fiscal year 2008 to \$349 million by fiscal year 2012.
-The most recent projections, however, still project at least a single-year increase of approximately 150 percent from \$251 million to \$621 million for SERS in fiscal year 2013 and a 132 percent increase, from approximately \$349.0 million to at least \$811.0 million in the Commonwealth employer contribution rate for PSERS in fiscal year 2013.
+Both SERS and PSERS have recently announced strong investment returns - 17.2 percent for SERS for calendar year 2007 and 22.93 percent for PSERS in fiscal year 2007.
+Four years of top-decile investment returns have reduced the forecast fiscal year 2013 contribution rate for both systems relative to previous projections.
+The projected fiscal year 2013 contribution rate for SERS has been reduced from 21.2 percent of payroll, based on the 2003 valuation, to 11.8 percent of payroll, based on the 2006 valuation and accounting for the permanent minimum contribution floors established by Act 8.
+With respect to PSERS, the projected fiscal year 2013 employer contribution has been reduced from 27.7 percent of payroll, based on the 2003 valuation, to 11.2 percent of payroll, based on the latest actuarial valuation.
+Under current law and using such assumptions, Commonwealth contributions for PSERS could decrease from \$452 million in fiscal year 2008 to \$340 million by fiscal year 2012.
+The most recent projections by the Governor's Budget Office, however, still project at least a single-year increase of approximately 81 percent from \$427 million in fiscal year 2012 to \$773.5 million for SERS in fiscal year 2013 and a 111 percent increase in the Commonwealth contribution for PSERS from approximately \$340.0 million to \$716.0 million in fiscal year 2013.
 SERS and PSERS use an 8.5 percent investment assumption for projected investment earnings.

-Reflecting the above numbers and factors, the Commonwealth currently is actively evaluating ways both to moderate and to finance the substantial contribution increases now projected to begin in fiscal year 2012.
+Reflecting the above numbers and factors, the Commonwealth currently is actively evaluating ways both to moderate and to finance the contribution increases now projected to begin in fiscal year 2012.